NATIONAL PUNCTUATION DAY

 - Create a painting or collage of your favorite punctuation marks.

 - Express how you feel about the evolution of punctuation into emoticons. 😉

-We all make mistakes.
-While some mistakes we find humorous, some are costly to relationships or the bottom line.
+We all make mistakes (but, not with meatloaf).
+While some mistakes we find humorous, some are costly.
+They impact relationships or the bottom line.

 Practice proper punctuation and properly post it using #NationalPunctuationDay on social media.

 NATIONAL PUNCTUATION DAY HISTORY